wbsoft/parce/docs/source/doc.rst

 ``TreeDocumentMixin`` from the :py:mod:`treedocument <parce.treedocument>` module.

-Using both base classes, it is not difficult to design a class that wraps an objext representing a text document in a GUI editor.
+Using both base classes, it is not difficult to design a class that wraps an object representing a text document in a GUI editor.
 You need only to provide two methods in your wrapper: ``text()`` to get all text, and ``_update_contents()`` to change the text programmatically.
 When the text is changed, AbstractDocument calls ``contents_changed``, which in